 DAY 9 – FRIDAY – Depart Chitwan, Kathmandu – Shrine visits (Hotel Manang)

 DAY 10 – SATURDAY – Kathmandu – Early Childhood Development Center (Hotel Manang)

 DAY 11 – SUNDAY-Depart Kathmandu

 DAY 12 – MONDAY- Return to URI

-After arrival orientation in Kathmandu, students explore the ancient city of Bhaktapur.
-The next day, we travel to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
-We will experience a 3-day International Kingian Nonviolence Training facilitated by URI Center faculty.
+We travel north to Nagarkot, a historical mountain community at 10,000 feet with spectacular views of the Himalaya Mountains.
+We will experience a 2-day International Kingian Nonviolence Training facilitated by URI Center faculty.
 This program is a collaboration between URI and Tribhuvan University’s Conflict, Peace, & Development Studies Program.

 Leaving Chitwan early, we enjoy a scenic drive through central Nepal and take a break mid-morning for white water rafting with lunch on the riverbank.
 We arrive back in Kathmandu for the final two days/nights where students will experience cultural and spiritual learning at several of the world’s holiest ancient temples and shrines.